 Counseling and medical care related to these options can be found at the resources below.
 For information about abortion, visit the Abortion page.

-If you’re considering visiting a clinic, be sure to ask if they are licensed medical providers and if they offer information and services related to all pregnancy options.
-Some clinics, called crisis pregnancy centers or limited service pregnancy centers, offer pregnancy testing and sometimes provide ultrasounds, but they are not licensed medical providers and may not share with you all of your options.
-Keep in mind, a healthcare provider should never pressure you into making a decision about your pregnancy.
+If you’re considering visiting a clinic, be sure to ask if those you meet are licensed medical providers and if they offer information and services related to pregnancy options.
+Some clinics, called crisis pregnancy centers or limited service pregnancy centers, offer pregnancy testing and sometimes provide ultrasounds, but they may focus solely on non-abortion options for your pregnancy.
+Keep in mind, that a healthcare provider should never pressure you into making a decision about your pregnancy.
 If you need help finding a local provider, visit the Find a Doctor page.

 If you’re considering trying to become pregnant, you should start taking prenatal vitamins with folic acid.
 You should also talk to your healthcare provider about your medical conditions and the medicines you’re taking so that your pregnancy can be as healthy as possible.